aledevv/real-chessboard-to-fen/README.md

 - _images_ folder contains pictures to process.

+> [!WARNING]
+> **Weights are tuned using my chessboard and my pieces**.
+> If you want to use yours you have to fine-tune a new model (this applies to both corner and pieces detection)

+> [!TIP]
+> I found useful **[this notebook](https://colab.research.google.com/github/roboflow-ai/notebooks/blob/main/notebooks/train-yolov8-object-detection-on-custom-dataset.ipynb)** to train the YOLOv8 model.

 ## Detection process
 1. User takes a photo of their chessboard
     ![User image](assets/photo.jpeg)